-- Frequency Distribution Presented as Histogram - Histogram: a graph in which the classes are marked on the horizontal axis and he class frequencies on the vertical axis.
-The class frequencies are represented b the heights of the bars, and the bars are drawn adjacent to one another. - Differs from bar graph as the data is quantitative, which is measured on a continuous scale instead of a discrete one, thus the horizontal axis represents all possible values
+- Frequency Distribution Presented as Histogram - o Histogram: a graph in which the classes are marked on the horizontal axis and the class frequencies on the vertical axis.
+The class frequencies are represented by the heights of the bars, and the bars are drawn adjacent to one another. - Differs from bar graph as the data is quantitative, which is measured on a continuous scale instead of a discrete one; thus the horizontal axis represents all possible values o Sample Mean